Congratulations on your

 Once you have been assigned your national issue and have done some research on this topic, you need to draft the bill.
 The template for bill summaries is on our Civics website.

 You will deliver one speech on behalf of the legislation you have proposed to the committee to which your legislation has been assigned.
-If your bill passes out of committee you will deliver a revised speech to the Senate.

 o Summarize the issue that your bill addresses